nkh/P6-Data-Dump-Tree/README.md

 ### value

-The value of the element being displayed; Data::Dump::Tree displays the value of "terminal" variables, eg: Str, Int, Rat; for containers, no value is displayed.
+The element's value; Data::Dump::Tree renders "terminal" variables, eg: Str, Int, Rat.
+Container have no value, but a content.

 ### Type

-The type of the variable with a '.' appended.
+The element's type with a '.' prepended.
 IE: '.Str', '.MyClass'

-Data::Dump::Tree will display
+Data::Dump::Tree will render some types specifically:

-  * Ints, and Bools, type is set to white space to reduce noise
+  * Ints, and Bools, the type is not displayes to reduce noise

-  * Hashes as '{n}' where n is the number of element of the hash
+  * Hashes as **{n}** where n is the number of element of the hash

-  * Arrays as '[n]'
+  * Arrays as **[n]**

-  * Lists as '(n)'
+  * Lists as **(n)**

-  * Sets as '.Set(n)'
+  * Sets as **.Set(n)**

-  * Sequences as '.Seq(n)' or '.Seq(*)' for lazy lists
+  * Sequences as **.Seq(n)** or **.Seq(*)** when lazy.

-You control if the sequences are dumped vertically or horizontally, how much of the sequence is dumped and if lazy sequences are dumped (you decide how many elements for lazy sequences too).
+You control if sequences are rendered vertically or horizontally, how much of the sequence is rendered and if lazy sequences are rendered (and how many elements for lazy sequences).

-Check file *examples/sequences.pl* in the distribution as well as the implementation in *lib/Data/Dump/Tree/DescribeBaseObjects.pm*.
+Check *examples/sequences.pl* as well as the implementation in *lib/Data/Dump/Tree/DescribeBaseObjects.pm*.

-  * Matches as '[x..y]' where x..y is the match range
+  * Matches as **[x..y]** where x..y is the match range

 See *Match objects* in the roles section below for configuration of the Match objects rendering.

 ### address

 The Data::Dump::Tree address is added to every container in the form of a '@' and an index that is incremented for each container.
-If a container is found multiple times in the output, it will be rendered once only then referred to as '§first_time_seen'
+If a container is found multiple times in the output, it will be rendered as *@address* once then as a reference as *§address*

-It is possible to name containers by using *set_element_name* before dumping your data structure.
+Containers can be names using *set_element_name* prior to rendering.

     my $d = Data::Dump::Tree.new ;